 Bishopsgate Institute, Cultural institution and reference library in City of London, England

-The Institute grew from charitable donations collected over five centuries by the parish of St. Botolph-without-Bishopsgate, consolidated into a single fund in 1891.
-This commitment to supporting social causes continues to shape the institution's work today.
+The Institute grew from charitable funds gathered over centuries by the parish of St. Botolph-without-Bishopsgate, which were brought together into a single fund in 1891.
+That consolidation made it possible to commission the current building and formally establish the institution as it exists today.

 The community of curious travelers